OhmBoyz/receiving_shipping_tracker/docs/spec.md

 - On receiving, immediately allocate scanned parts to BO if match found
 - Show GO-ITEM if relevant
 - Update BO report at end of receiving session
+- BO integration activates when the ADMIN uploads a BO Excel file

 ## 12. NEXT STEPS
 Let’s clarify step-by-step the following missing pieces: